-- 3) The Development Application makes no reference to the CDC that was used to construct the additional classrooms and teaching spaces to accommodate the increased student population. - 4) This development application does not include any reasons that led to the to the Colleges increase of student and staff numbers, nor any assurances that the College would adhere to its caps.
+3) The Development Application makes no reference to the CDC that was used to construct the additional classrooms and teaching spaces to accommodate the increased student population.
+4) This development application does not include any reasons that led to the to the Colleges increase of student and staff numbers, nor any assurances that the College would adhere to its caps.
 The development application does not mention any corrective actions to address the non-compliance in the Colleges governance processes that led to the increase of 222 students above the current cap.
-If an increase was permitted, what assurances would the College provide to the Council and the Community that the new caps would be observed? - 5) The development application does not address any resulting increase in staff numbers.
+If an increase was permitted, what assurances would the

+College provide to the Council and the Community that the new caps would be observed?

+- 5) The development application does not address any resulting increase in staff numbers.
 The College currently has no cap on Staff Numbers.
-Because 90% of the staff travel to College by car, and staff use Car Parking spaces, and since this Development Application mostly addresses car parking, I suggest that Council, consider imposing caps on Staff Numbers in addition to student numbers as is the case with other schools. - 6) The development application does not address how the College will cater for the increase in student numbers regarding the increase in recreation space that is required.
+Because 90% of the staff travel to College by car, and staff use Car Parking spaces, and since this Development Application mostly addresses car parking, We recommend the Council consider imposing caps on Staff Numbers in addition to student numbers as is the case with other schools.
+The staff carpark is not able to be used at full capacity due to it being used as storage facilities.
+Staff park in Consul Rd. - 6) The development application does not address how the College will cater for the increase in student numbers regarding the increase in recreation space that is required.

 The College is currently utilising the Community Section of Brookvale Park, known as the Village Green to accommodate students during recess and lunch times.
 There is no provision in the Brookvale Park Plan of Management for the School to rent/hire or utilise this section of Brookvale Park to the College.
 In fact, the Brookvale Park Plan of Management specifically disallows the land categorized as the Village Green to be used for the purpose of lease/license or grant for any purpose.

-I question if Council has any agreements with the College regarding use of Brookvale Park by the College which indemnifies the Council.
+Does the Council have any agreements with the College regarding use of Brookvale Park by the College which indemnifies the Council.

-Safety: Comments regarding Statement of Environmental Effects:

-5.1.2 - Principle 4 - Health and Safety.
+Safety: Comments regarding Statement of Environmental Effects: 5.1.2 - Principle 4 - Health and Safety.
 Issue: Safety: The Statement of Environmental Effects does not address any impacts to safety regarding the additional parking spaces that will be "linemarked" around the College.
 With 90% of staff travelling to College by car, and with 52% of the staff and 79% of students arriving between 730am and 8am, together with the departure of 62% of students and 28% of staff at 330pm, students and vehicles driven by staff will need to share the same entrances and access paths.

-As an example, the plan shows 13 car park spaces which can only be accessed from the same Alfred Road entrance which shares student pedestrian traffic within the bus and car entry/exit and dropon /dropoff zones.
+As an example, the plan shows 13 car park spaces which can only be accessed from the same Alfred Road entrance which shares student pedestrian traffic within the bus and car entry/exit and dropoff zones.
 The application does not mention, nor define the vehicular access paths to these parking spaces, nor the parking spaces compliance to any Workplace Health and Safety, and Child Safety Standards or Requirements, and should be reviewed and reassessed in light of these requirements.

-The above concerns additionally apply to the parking spaces allocated in the drop off/pickup zone on Federal Parade, and indeed in all locations within the College.
+The above concerns additionally apply to the parking spaces allocated in the drop off/pick up zone on Federal Parade, and indeed in all locations within the College.